tsunami416604/azure-docs.hu-hu/articles/active-directory-domain-services/overview.md

 ---
-title: A Azure Active Directory Domain Services áttekintése | Microsoft Docs
+title: Overview of Azure Active Directory Domain Services | Microsoft Docs
-description: Ebből az áttekintésből megtudhatja, hogy milyen Azure Active Directory Domain Services biztosít, és hogyan használhatja azt a szervezetében, hogy identitás-szolgáltatásokat nyújtson a Felhőbeli alkalmazásokhoz és szolgáltatásokhoz.
+description: In this overview, learn what Azure Active Directory Domain Services provides and how to use it in your organization to provide identity services to applications and services in the cloud.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba